DeltaCamp/apollo-link-ethereum/packages/apollo-link-ethereum-resolver-ethersjs/README.md

 ## <a id='contract-directive'></a> @contract

 Sets up the context of a query containing web3 calls.
 This can be used in either a query or a subscription.
 The field name to which the `@contract` directive is applied will be used as the contract name for ABI and address lookups.
+You will likely need to use the `type` and `id` arguments to @contract in order for Apollo Client to correctly cache the results.

 For example: